SunnySuite/Sunny.jl/docs/src/renormalization.md

 constructed by passing `Inf` to either [`spin_matrices`](@ref) or [`stevens_matrices`](@ref).

-## Stevens operators as polynomials
+## Definition of Stevens operators

 The Stevens operators $\hat{\mathcal{O}}_{k,q}$ are defined as polynomials of angular momentum operators $\hat{S}_{\{x,y,z\}}$ in some spin-$S$ representation.